will-gg/craftsmanship/README.md

 1. Keep it simple.
 Simple is pure.
 2. Readability is king.
+3. Make serious effort with naming.
+It's hard (M Fowler), but remember #2
-3. Code for today - not if/maybe in the future
+4. Code for today - not if/maybe in the future
-4. Code is closed for modification open for inspection
+5. Code is closed for modification open for inspection
-5. Classes have a single responsiblity (SRP)
+6. Classes have a single responsiblity (SRP)
-6. Use Lombok judiciosly
+7. Use Lombok judiciosly
-7. Generally favour aggregation over inheritance
+8. Generally favour aggregation over inheritance
 9. Avoid complex persistence (ie relational dbs).
 No one cares about your mappings.
 10. Use java uuids
 11. Controllers should have only one delegate domain class.
 Controllers exist for validation before transforming into business objects.